geocarlos/angular-i18n-target-tagger/README.md

 This will generated a file named `messages.pt.xlf`.

 Once you have your translation file with the target tags, you may use an application such as [OmegaT](https://omegat.org/) to translate the text within the target tags.

+## Merging existing translation

+In order to merge your existing translation, you must set custom ids for your translated string, since automatically generated ids will be overwritten when you run `ng xi18n` on your project again.

+This is script will check if the location already has a file for the language you have informed.
+If so, then it will merge the existing translations within the target tags.

+If you have modified the original text (for instance, you decided to change "About" to "About me" or "About us"), the script will keep the existing translation and mark it with `--needs-update`, like this:

+`<source>About me</source>`
+`<target>--needs-update-- Sobre</target>`

+In this case, the translator would delete `--needs-update--` and update the translation to something like:

+`<target>Sobre mim</target>`